johnwoodill/covid-eda/README.md

 <img align="center" width="800" src="https://github.com/johnwoodill/covid-eda/raw/master/figures/2-US-State-Rate.png?raw=true">

 Figure provides US cumulative number of deaths since the 10th death grouped by US regional states.
+The x-axis is the number of days since the 10th death and the y-axis is the real deaths for each country.
+The observations in the plot are expressed in log_10, which measures the exponential growth in the absolute values (linear increases in log_10 represent exponential growth of the absolute values).

 **Figure 3: US Mortality Multiplier**